CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Report-a-Bug.md

 * **Discord chat**
     * Get almost instant response to questions and support queries
     * Send a message in the [**#Issues**](https://discord.gg/faKUnST) channel
-    * Please include a comment summarising what the problem is
+    * Please include a comment summarizing what the problem is

 ## Please be patient